Mixed Results from INZ Changes

 - From mid next year, workers either earn at least the established median hourly wage and are considered ]Skilled or, they earn less, and are considered Unskilled.

 Family support where partners and children can come and stay for the duration of the visa will be allowed for all visa holders – with conditions though:

-- Income thresholds for the unskilled visa holder will need to be met as directed by INZ, but are not yet set.
-The hourly rate will likely to be less than 25/hr but more than $18.90 (next year’s minimum wage threshold).
+- Income thresholds for the Unskilled visa holder will need to be met as determined by INZ, -as yet not set.
+The hourly rate will likely to be less than 25.5/hr but more than $18.90 (next year’s minimum wage threshold).

 This information has been distilled down to answer immediate questions that our clients have.
 We will be sending you more information in the coming week with additional information on the temporary visas as well as accreditation and sector agreements.
 In the meantime, please contact us if you have any questions.